 Make sure you have applied scale; we do this using Ctrl+A and select scale from the menu.
 This just tells Blender that the scale of this object as it is right now is the new starting point.

 I would then usually try to remove doubles.
 In 2.80 and later this operation is now in the “merge menu”, hit Alt+M and select “by distance” and if two vertices is on top of or close to each other, they will merge.
 This just makes sure we close any potential gaps in the mesh, and it takes care of zero area faces.

 Blender will give you info about how many vertices we removed.
 If it seems unreasonable, undo the operation, or adjust the threshold in the operator settings down in the left corner.

 Next, we want to make sure we have consistent normals.
-We do this by going into edit mode, select everything and hit shift+n.
-Most of the time, Blender will make a good job recalculating the normals so they all face outwards.
+We do this by going into edit mode, select everything, and hit Shift+N. Most of the time, Blender will make a decent job recalculating the normals so they all face outwards.

 In the overlay menu in edit mode, find the normals section and click the face icon.
 Then increase the size until you see lines drawn from the faces.
 This will help show the direction of each face normal.
 Make sure they are consistently outwards facing.